MoreiraCN/Assembling_Illumina_sequences/README.md

 ### Step 2 > Reassembly with SPAdes:

 SPAdes is a assembly toolkit that contains various assembly pipelines.
 In this second step the best assembly, evaluated by QUAST analisys, will be reassembled with SPAdes.
-SPAdes script is avalible at (incluir link_script_reassembly_SPAdes).
+SPAdes script is avalible at https://github.com/MoreiraCN/Assembling_Illumina_sequences/blob/main/script_reassembly_SPAdes.sh.

 - Command line used: sh script_reassembly_SPAdes